-Our Services in Hawk Point, MO
+Home Services in Hawk Point, Missouri

-Sinking or cracked concrete slabs are both unsafe and make your home look worse.
-It doesn't matter if you have a driveway or your patio that is cracking or a small section of a path, the concrete lifting process we use will allow us to get it level and return it to the correct height without the cost and hassle of tearing it up and replacing it.
-This is done using a process known as mudjacking.
-This process involves pumping a grout that safely and evenly raises the slab to it's original location.
-This process can even be used on large slabs such as garage floors or even a sinking basement floor slab.More Information
+Sinking or cracking concrete patio slabs are not only unattractive but they can be dangerous as well.
+Whether the problem is an entire driveway or your patio that is cracking or a small area of a path, our concrete lifting method will help level the slab and restore it to the correct location, avoiding the cost and hassle of tearing it up and replacing it.
+We use a process known as mudjacking.
+This process involves pumping a cement slurry that safely and evenly raises the slab to it's original location.
+We can even perform this service on large slabs like garage floors or even a sinking basement floor slab.More Information